OParker5/38_Design_Challenge/README.md

 ## Classes Structure

 ### Character
-1. Fields: String name and int health is protected.
+1. Fields: String name and int health are protected.
 2. There are two constructors
 3. Abstract Method: int attack():
    An abstract method that must be implemented by subclasses.
 It represents an attack action and returns the damage dealt.

 ### Warrior
-Subclasses inheriting from Character.
-Calling the constructor of the superclass, which is two variables name and health.
+This is a subclass of the Character, extends Character with defines a class named Warrior that inherits from Character class.

 ### Mage
-Subclasses inheriting from Character.
-Calling the constructor of the superclass, which is two variables name and health.

 ### Rogue
 Subclasses inheriting from Character.
 Calling the constructor of the superclass, which is two variables name and health.